-Performance in Core5 and End-of-Year Reading Scores
+Performance in Core5 and End-of-Year Reading Scores Formal Research Studies

 The following table shows correlations between end-of-year Core5 level and scores on MAP9 for a large sample of Hispanic students.
-MAP scores were obtained from students in the same 19 schools described above.
+MAP scores were obtained from students in the same 19 schools described previously.
 Correlations between Core5 level and MAP scores were statistically significant (p < .001) for each grade.
 These findings show that Hispanic students in higher levels of Core5 earned higher scores on end-of-year reading assessments.

-CORRELATIONS BETWEEN CORE5 LEVEL AND MAP SCORES FOR HISPANIC STUDENTS
+Correlations Between Core5 Level and Map Scores for Hispanic Students

-GRADE CORRELATION SAMPLE SIZE
+Grade Correlation Sample Size

-KINDERGARTEN 0.67 972
+Kindergarten 0.67 972

-FIRST 0.64 985
+First 0.64 985

-SECOND 0.63 956
+Second 0.63 956

-THIRD 0.58 871
+Third 0.58 871

-FOURTH 0.59 732
+Fourth 0.59 732

-FIFTH 0.55 366
+Fifth 0.55 366